jed709/jed709.github.io/index.md

 Part III: A Practical Example
 ---

-What we will worry about, however, is the fact that we fit this model without specifying any priors.
+You might have noticed that we fit our model of the `ToothGrowth` dataset without specifying any priors.
+This is not great.
 When we don't specify priors, `brms` uses default priors.
 What does this mean, exactly?
-To understand, we need to take a look at the priors the model used:
+To understand, we need to take a look at the priors the model used, which we can access using `prior_summary`:

 ```R
 prior_summary(m.1)